The Archaeology Of Becoming

 Currently exploring and writing on the Invisible Patterns of Women in Leadership in collaboration with Dr. Irena O’Brien.

-I will reply with available times and the secure payment link.
+Once you have filled the Before We Begin Form I will reply with available times and the secure payment link.

-Sessions are held on kMeet, a secure Swiss-hosted platform.
+Sessions are held on kMeet, a secure Swiss-hosted platform..

 Copyright © 2026 Silvia Causo - All Rights Reserved.